Personally, I’ve never liked the term “thought leadership.”

 Which means leaders are not born or made — they’re selected by the intended audience (much more in line with my more egalitarian experience of how content marketing works).

 If you have the attention of an audience, you’re already a leader.
 And great leaders plan, listen, observe, inspire, and then give direction.

-But most of all they continue to demonstrate, in this case by freely sharing their valuable knowledge via content.
+But most of all they continue to demonstrate by learning how to build trust in relationships, in this case by freely sharing their valuable knowledge via content.

 That means accepting the responsibility to earn leadership in the first place, which is the beginning of something powerful.